-Mark writes: 'I hesitate and say 'Ummmmm' a lot when I perform, how can I prevent this from happening?'
+Mark writes: ‘I hesitate when performing magic, and say ‘Ummmmm’ a lot when I perform, how can I prevent this from happening?’

 This, Ummm, is a common problem with, err, performances and any public speaking.